AntheSevenants/ElasticToolsR/README.md

 - converting the dataset to a feature matrix
 - creating a list of all features for matrix column identification

+It can also run the following regressions:
+- ridge regression
+- lasso regression
+- elastic net regression
+- elastic net regression with k-fold cross validation

+The output of these regression fits can be exported to a [Rekker](https://github.com/AntheSevenants/Rekker)-compatible format.

 ## Installing ElasticTools